nwuAI/CSNet/README.md

-# SelUfNet
+# CSNet

-The official pytorch implementation of our paper SelfUNet: Self-attention enhanced UNet for few-shot image generation.
+The official pytorch implementation of our paper CSNet: Combining Global and Local Feature Fusion with Space Generation for few-shot image generation.

->  SelfUNet: Self-attention enhanced UNet for few-shot image generation
+>  CSNet: Combining Global and Local Feature Fusion with Space Generation for few-shot image generation
 >
 > Zhan Li, etc.
 >